diogro/expressionVariance-manuscript/main.md

 ## Linking expression variance and disease

 To explore the link between expression variance and disease, we use the gene annotations derived from a probabilistic transcriptome-wide association study (PTWAS, @Zhang2020-cl).
 Using the list of significant gene-trait pairs at 5% FDR provided by Zhang et al. [-@Zhang2020-cl], we performed a hypergeometric enrichment test for the top 5% high- and low-variance genes in our across-tissue rank.
-We found no enrichment for disease annotated genes among the low-variance genes, but the high-variance genes showed strong enrichment for genes associated with blood disease (xx fold enriched, $p < 10^{-3}$) and psychiatric and neurological disorders (xx fold enriched, $p < 10^{-6}$).
-The link with blood diseases is expected given the high enrichment for immune related genes in the high-variance group [@Hagai2018-fu].
+We found no enrichment for disease-annotated genes among the low-variance genes, but the high-variance genes showed strong enrichment for genes associated with blood disease (xx fold enriched, $p < 10^{-3}$) and psychiatric and neurological disorders (xx fold enriched, $p < 10^{-6}$).
+The link with blood diseases is expected given the high enrichment for immune-related genes in the high-variance group [@Hagai2018-fu].
 The psychiatric disease links is consistent with previous work[@Mar2011-dr], and is discussed below.

 # Discussion